Team-Scheduler/js-models/README.md

         period.
         - GetStandardDailyHours() - provides the greatest number of hours worked in the default or first schedule of the assignment's schedule list.

+### Variation

+This object represents a special type of assignment, specifically an assignment variation.
+A variation, for the same date, supercedes a regular assignment when determining an employee's work schedule.
+The variation is normally a short term change to the normal assignment, like working mids for a week, month or so and when the employee returns to normal work, he/she will resume the previously used assignment to determine their respective schedule.
+A variation can only have one schedule but the schedule can have any multiple of 7 for it's respective workdays.
+A variation also can start and stop in mid-week, which allows the start of the variation and the resumption of schedule on specified dates.

+    1. Members
+        - id (a server designator for this variation)
+        - start date (the first day that the variation will start to supersede the current assigment)
+        - stop date (this last day the variation supersedes the current assignment)
+        - IsMids (a boolean flag to indicate that the variation is part of a rotating mids schedule)
+        - schedule (the schedule object for the variation, this must have a multiple of 7 days, starting on Sunday)
+    2. Methods
+        - CompareTo (another variation) - use in sorting variations for an employee using the start and end dates.
+        - IsActive(date) - a boolean flag to indicate whether the variation is applicable on the date.
+        - GetWorkday(date) - provides the Workday object for the date provided
+        - SetWorkday(day number, code string, workcenter-id string, start-hour number, hours-worked number) - sets the workday for the day provided, with the rest of the information.